-- E. The sheriff's office retains the right to waive the notice provisions whenever a bona fide emergency warrants such action.
+- C. The Employer will provide fifteen (15) days written notice of a pending transfer. - D. No bargaining unit employee will be permanently transferred to a position outside of the bargaining unit without their consent. - E. The sheriff's office retains the right to waive the notice provisions whenever a bona fide emergency warrants such action.
 This notice may also be altered by mutual agreement of the parties. - F. The provisions shall not apply to countywide vacancies or in those instances when the Employer has made the decision to close the official station or when the Employer is transferring an entire work unit to a different location.

 Section 2.
 An exception to the transfer procedure of Section 1 above would be made if medical evidence indicated that an employee could not physically function in a particular post of duty.
-If this occurred, the Employer could transfer that individual to another post of duty where he/she was certified by a doctor as physically being able to function as a parole and probation officer.
+If this occurred, the Employer could transfer that individual to another post of duty where they were certified by a doctor as physically being able to function as a parole and probation officer.